Equivariant Architectures for Learning in Deep Weight Spaces: A Characterization of Linear Invariant and Equivariant Layers for Weight-Spaces

 Based on the basic operations described above, the following rules are used to define equivariant layers between sub-representations $\mathcal{W}_m,\mathcal{B}_{\ell}$.
 (1) In the case of two shared set indices, which happens when mapping $\mathcal{W}_m,~m\in[2,M-1]$ to itself, we use \citet{hartford2018deep}.
-(2) In the case of a single shared set index, for example, when mapping $\mathcal{B}_m,~m\in[1,M-1]$ to itself we use DeepSets~\citep{zaheer2017deep}.
-(3) In case both the domain and the codomain have free indices, we use a dense linear layer.
+(2) In the case of a single shared set index, for example, when mapping $\mathcal{B}_m,~m\in[1,M-1]$ to itself we use DeepSets~\cite{zaheer2017deep}.
+(3) When both the domain and the codomain have free indices, we use a dense linear layer.
 For example when mapping $\mathcal{B}_M$ to itself.
 (4) We use pooling to contract unshared set input dimensions and linear layers to contract free input dimensions and, (5) We use broadcasting to extend output set dimensions, and linear layers to extend output free dimensions.
 Tables \ref{tab:w2w}-\ref{tab:b2w} provide a complete specification of linear equivariant layers between all sub-representations $\{ \mathcal{B}_m,\mathcal{W}_\ell \}_{m,\ell\in[M]}$.

 \textbf{Proving that these layers form a basis.} At this point, we have created a list of equivariant layers between all sub-representations.
-We still have to prove that these layers span the space of linear equivariant maps between the corresponding representations.
-We do this by using a dimension-counting argument: we calculate the dimension of the space of linear equivariant maps for each pair of representations and show that the number of independent parameters in each proposed layer is equal to this dimension.
-The proof is presented in Appendix \ref{appx:subrep_equi_maps}.
+We still have to prove that these transformations are linearly independent and that they span the space of linear equivariant maps between the corresponding representations.
+First, by using Proposition \ref{proposition:equi_direct_sum}, we only need to demonstrate that the parameters in each block are independent.
+Hence, the linear independence results can be directly obtained from previous works~\cite{zaheer2017deep,hartford2018deep}, or easily derived by writing the block operators as vectors.
+Finally, to show the proposed layers span the space of linear equivariant maps between the corresponding representations, we employ a dimension-counting argument: we calculate the dimension of the space of linear equivariant maps for each pair of representations and show that the number of independent parameters in each proposed layer is equal to this dimension.
+See proof in Appendix \ref{appx:subrep_equi_maps}.

+\textbf{Extension to nonlinear aggregation mechanisms.} Similarly to previous works that considered equivariance to permutations \cite{qi2017pointnet,zaheer2017deep,velivckovic2017graph,lee2019set} we can replace any summation term in our layers with either a non-linear aggregation function like $\texttt{max}$, or more complex attention mechanisms.

-\textbf{Multiple channels and biases.} We refer the reader to Appendix \ref{appx:features_and_bias} for a characterization of the bias terms (of DWSNets) and a generalization of Theorem \ref{thm:char_equi} to multiple input and output channels.
+\textbf{Multiple channels, invariant layers and biases.} We refer the reader to Appendix \ref{appx:features_and_bias} for a characterization of the bias terms (of DWSNets), linear invariant layers, and a generalization of Theorem \ref{thm:char_equi} to multiple input and output channels.